Sex trafficking: History of international legislation

 Efforts to combat sex trafficking are often linked to efforts against prostitution; however, this is often problematic in regards to legal recourse of sex trafficking victims.
 While prostitutes are nominally working by choice, sex trafficking victims do so under duress.
 Recognizing this, many states have passed legislation that allows sex trafficking victims amnesty under prostitution laws, however many fail to do so due to legal illiteracy and institutional prejudices.
 As such, sex trafficking victims often risk legal persecution when alerting authorities to their situation.

 Jane Addams was one of the most notable reformers during the Progressive Era, and refined the still early concepts of white slavery and sex work in her book A New Conscience and an Ancient Evil.
 She, among others, fought to classify all people coerced into prostitution as victims of sexual slavery, and believed that all sex work was sexual exploitation of women by more powerful men.
 Addams also believed that abolishing white slavery would bring more women into the suffrage movement.
-Alex Smolak, a physician, has studied many of the health risks faced by women in white slavery during the Progressive era.
-She says in her article titled "White Slavery, Whorehouse Riots, Venereal Disease, and Saving Women..." that "The Progressive Era was a time when society was rapidly changing, with influences stemming from urbanization, industrialization, commercialization, immigration, and civilizing morality, all interacting with one another to fuel both prostitution and the anti-prostitution movement."
-Along with "The U.S. White Slave act of 1910", the "International Agreement for the Suppression of the White Slave Trade" was ratified by 13 nations, including the United States in 1904.
-Throughout the next 45 years the International Convention for the Suppression of the Traffic in Women and Children was adopted by the League of Nations and the term white slavery was replaced by trafficking, the word used commonly today.